Is Quinoa Low FODMAP? Yes, At Most Realistic Portions

 Monash has lab-tested quinoa and the result is about as forgiving as it gets for a grain.
 The typical serving sizes that come up across Monash-aligned sources:

 • Cooked quinoa: around 1 cup (155 g).
-This is a generous portion for most meals and sits comfortably in the low-FODMAP range.
+A generous portion for most meals, well inside the low-FODMAP range.

 • Quinoa flour: around 2/3 cup (100 g).
 Plenty for a single-serve baking scenario.